untangle/mfw_build/README.md

 In QEMU
 -------
-To launch OpenWRT x86\_64 in QEMU, make sure br0 is a pre-existing bridge with external access.
+To launch OpenWrt x86\_64 in QEMU, make sure br0 is a pre-existing bridge with external access.
 On my machine, it looks like this, with eth0 being the actual physical interface connected to my network:
 ```